fedeghe/malta-translate/README.md

 ### Cache

 The first thing the plugin checks before actually submitting any transation request (for example from `it` to `en`), is the presence of a `.malta-translate-cache-it-en.json` file in the folder where malta is started, in case the file is present it might contain already obtained translations for the needed sentences.
-In cast the file is not found it will be created and in case is found but the translation si not, then will be added.
-This allows to minimize the requests.
+In cast the file is not found it will be created and in case is found but the translation is not, then will be added.
+This allows to minimize the requests number.

 ### Limits & no limits
-All translations in the end come from goo9l€, and it does not like bursts of incoming requests from the same IP.
-So in case translations do not flow out correctly then do what you can to change your IP.
+All translations in the end come from goo9l€, and it does not really like bursts of incoming requests from the same IP, eventually not provding translatiions.
+So in case translations do not flow out correctly then do what you can to change your IP address.

 [0]: https://www.npmjs.com/package/@vitalets/google-translate-api